Maximum Likelihood Estimation for Totally Positive Log-Concave Densities: Introduction

 In this paper, we consider the problem of maximum likelihood estimation under \emph{total positivity}, a special form of positive dependence.
 A distribution defined by a density function $f$ over $\mathcal{X}=\prod_{i=1}^d\mathcal{X}_{i}$, where each set $\mathcal{X}_i$ is totally ordered, is \emph{multivariate totally positive of order 2} ($\mtp$) if

 where $x\wedge y$ and $x\vee y$ are the element-wise minimum and maximum.
 We restrict our attention to densities on $\mathcal X = \mathbb R^d$.
 If $f$ is strictly positive, then $f$ is $\mtp$ if and only if $f$ is \emph{log-supermodular}, i.e., $\log(f)$ is supermodular. $\mtp$ was introduced in~\cite{fortuin1971correlation}.
 It implies \emph{positive association}, an important property in probability theory and statistical physics, which is usually difficult to verify.
 In fact, most notions of positive dependence are implied by $\mtp$; see for example~\cite{colangelo2005some} for a recent overview.
 The special case of Gaussian $\mtp$ distributions was studied by Karlin and Rinott~\cite{karlinGaussian} and in~\cite{slawski2015estimation, LUZ} from the perspective of MLE and optimization.
+More recently, estimating two-dimensional smooth MTP$_2$ densities was studied in \cite{HMRR2}, and estimating supermodular matrices was studied in~\cite{HMRR1}.

+Binary MTP$_2$ distributions have long been known to have connections with statistical mechanics \cite{fortuin1971correlation}, computer storage \cite{van1992lru}, item response theory \cite{bartolucci2000likelihood,junker2001nonparametric,ligtvoet2015test}.
+More recently, they have been used for analyzing psychological disorders \cite{lauritzen2019total}.
+By \cite[Proposition 7.4]{murota2003discrete}, a probability mass function $f$ on $\{0,1\}^d$ is MTP$_2$ if and only if $-\log(f)$ is a submodular set function.
+Since the set of submodular set functions is convex, the MLE problem under the MTP$_2$ constraint for binary variables is a convex optimization problem over a convex set. \cite{bartolucci2000likelihood} prove this under a linear reparametrization of $-\log(f)$, and propose to use the constrained Fisher scoring algorithm to find the MLE in the binary case.

-Unfortunately, maximum likelihood estimation under $\mtp$ is ill-defined, since the likelihood function is unbounded.
+Unfortunately, in the continuous case maximum likelihood estimation under $\mtp$ is ill-defined, since the likelihood function is unbounded.
 For this reason, we consider the problem of nonparametric density estimation, where $\mathcal{F}$ consists of all \emph{$\mtp$ and log-concave} density functions $f:\RR^d\to\RR$.
 A strictly positive function $f:\RR^d\to\RR$ is log-concave if $\log(f)$ is a concave function, i.e., The class $\mathcal{F}$ of log-concave $\mtp$ densities contains many interesting distributions, such as totally positive Gaussians~\cite{LUZ}.
 These include Brownian motion tree models, which are widely used to model evolutionary processes~\cite{felsenstein_maximum-likelihood_1973}.
-The densities in $\mathcal{F}$ have various desirable properties; in particular, the class $\mathcal{F}$ is closed under marginalization and conditioning~\cite{MTP2Markov2015}.
+Totally positive Gaussians have also been used for covariance estimation in portfolio selection \cite{agrawal2019covariance}.
+The densities in our class $\mathcal{F}$ have various desirable properties; in particular, the class $\mathcal{F}$ is closed under marginalization and conditioning~\cite{KarRin80, MTP2Markov2015}.

 We also consider a subclass of $\mtp$ distributions where the logarithm of the density function is \emph{$L^\natural$-concave}.
 A function $g:\mathbb{R}^d\to \mathbb{R}$ is $L^\natural$-concave~if

 where $\mathbf{1}$ denotes the all ones vector~\cite{murota2003discrete,murota2009recent}.
 The set $\mathcal{L}$ of log-$L^\natural$-concave (LLC) densities is an appealing subclass of MTP$_2$ densities.
 For example, a $d$-dimensional Gaussian distribution is MTP$_2$ if and only if its inverse covariance matrix $K$ is an {\em M-matrix}, i.e. $K_{ij}\leq 0$ for all $ i\neq j$, and it is LLC if and only if $K$ is also \emph{diagonally dominant}, i.e.